Gi0mputer/giofpv-site/docs/PROJECT_REPORT.md

     - Source Images: `assets/G-mask.png` (Logo), `assets/drone-mask.png`.
     - Output: `public/` (favicons, apple-touch-icon, etc).
     - **Do NOT delete `app/theme/colors.json`**: It is required by the script to apply the correct gradients to the generated icons.
-- **Debug Page**:
-    - A `/debug` page exists to check viewport dimensions and scaling issues across different devices.
-    - Discrepancy observed on another desktop (browser zoom 100%): the `/debug` page shows `Window Inner 1440 x 675`, `Screen 1440 x 810`, `Device Pixel Ratio 2`.
-The high DPR (system display scaling) halves the effective CSS width, so breakpoints behave like a tablet; fix by lowering Windows display scaling or testing at DPR 1.

 ## Next Steps
 - **Content**: Replace the AI-generated thumbnails with actual project screenshots when available.